2014 Masters (darts)

-The 2014 Masters (known for sponsorship reasons as the 2014 Unibet Masters) was the second staging of the non-ranking Masters darts tournament, held by the Professional Darts Corporation (PDC).
+The 2014 PDC Masters (known for sponsorship reasons as the 2014 Unibet Masters) was the second staging of the non-ranking Masters darts tournament, held by the Professional Darts Corporation (PDC).
 It was held between 1–2 November 2014 at the Royal Highland Centre in Edinburgh, Scotland.

 Phil Taylor was the defending champion, having beaten Adrian Lewis 10–1 in the inaugural tournament's final.
 James Wade beat Taylor 11–9 in the semi-finals.
 Wade got off to a slow start in the final against Mervyn King, and trailed 0–5, 1–6, 2–9 and 6–10.
 However, Wade won the last 5 legs to triumph 11–10, and win his first major title since the 2011 UK Open.

 The match distance changed this year with the first round and quarter-finals best of 19 legs.
 The semi-finals and final also increased in distance to best of 21 legs.